 On June 14, 2023, the IRS issued guidance around transferability mechanics and proposed regulations that provide much-needed clarity for the clean energy industry following passage of the Inflation Reduction Act (IRA) in August 2022.
-The goal of this post is to explain the guidance and share our insights so that companies can transact with confidence.
-We also outline what to expect from further regulations and guidance.

 The June 14 guidance clarifies the government's proposed new regulations and sets the stage for how transactions should play out for corporations and project developers to register and file these transactions.